mamani828/Annotated_MOLE/index.md

 ![](images/analyticalsol.png)

 Now that we have the analytical solution we can find the initial conditions by setting the variables equal to domain and time conditions.
-In an actual practical setting, we might not have an analytical solution, then we have to approach the problem from a different angle, however the math remains the same.
+In an actual practical setting, we might not have an analytical solution, then we have to approach the problem from a different angle, however, the math remains the same.

 **Initial Condition**: